- How to Start Writing a Book

 Starting a book can be many different things between me and you.
 But there are so many ways to start a story.
 Starting a book can mean starting off with planning or research.
 It can also mean starting with describing a setting or how a character feels.
 It is completely up to you and I. But it definitely starts with writing.

-How Can An Author Begin The Writing Process For A Book?
+How Does an Author Begin The Writing Process For a Book?

 A great story can start with planning.
 Planning for a story can look like many things.
 It can be